VentraIP vs SiteGround Australia (2026): AU-Owned vs Google Cloud

 Is SiteGround Australian-owned?

 VentraIP wins on price, AU ownership, phone support, and storage.
-For the majority of Australian sites — small businesses, agencies managing client sites, anyone hosting long-term — VentraIP’s renewal pricing alone makes it the more practical choice.
-The $540+ annual difference over SiteGround’s comparable plan buys a lot of other things.
+For most Australian small businesses and agencies hosting long-term, VentraIP's renewal pricing alone makes it the practical choice - the roughly A$350 annual saving over SiteGround GrowBig is real money, and both are Sydney-fast.